-4.5.5 TSIG Key Based Access Control
+TSIG-Based Access Control

-BIND allows IP addresses and ranges to be specified in ACL definitions and allow-{ query | transfer | update } directives.
-This has been extended to allow TSIG keys also.
-The above key would be denoted key host1-host2.
+TSIG keys may be specified in ACL definitions and ACL directives such as allow-query, allow-transfer and allow-update.
+The above key would be denoted in an ACL element as key host1-host2.

-An example of an allow-update directive would be:
+An example of an allow-update directive using a TSIG key:

 '''

-allow-update { key host1-host2.;};
+allow-update { !{ !localnets; any; }; key host1-host2.;};

 '''

-This allows dynamic updates to succeed only if the request was signed by a key named "host1-host2.".
+This allows dynamic updates to succeed only if the UPDATE request comes from an address in localnets, and if it is signed using the host1-host2. key.

-See Section 6.2.28.4 for a discussion of the more flexible update-policy statement.
+See Section 6.2 for a discussion of the more flexible update-policy statement.